Rounak-Das-02/react-tutorial/README.md

 ##### Functional Update Form
 Since now we know how to increase a counter Value , let's dive into something bit complicated.
 Let's say we want to create a setTimeout().
 Since this is an asynchronous function, even after clicking the update function 5-6 times at once, counter will increase by 1.
 [This is for you to figure it out...
 Use your brains].
-Well, if you want to increase the counter 5-6 times at once after somgiven amount of time specified in setTimeout(), then use something like this :
+Well, if you want to increase the counter 5-6 times at once after some given amount of time specified in setTimeout(), then use something like this :
 `setTimeout(()=>{setValue((preValue)=> {return (preValue+1)})} , 2000);`
 What this does is, it takes the previous value of the counter and updates it in the stack unlike waiting for it.
 To understand this better, just write some simple counter with setTimeout and understand the difference between `setTimeout(()=>{setValue((preValue)=> {return (preValue+1)})} , 2000);` and `setTimeout(()=>{setValue(value+1)} , 2000);`